emmanuelfwerr/DataScience/Analyzing AB Test Results/README.md

 - [Pandas](http://pandas.pydata.org)
 - [matplotlib](http://matplotlib.org/)

-You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html), in this project we use [Anaconda](https://www.continuum.io/downloads).
+We will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html), in this project we use [Anaconda](https://www.continuum.io/downloads).

 ### Index